Don Brown: Securing the U.S. Power Grid Against Cyber Threats, EMP Risks...

 Right.

-And so I would say of all of the threats, just ransomware, nation state, anything, all of those are very, very easy to do, easy to hide who did it, you know, and kind of get away with it.
+And so I would say of all of the threats, just ransomware, nation state, anything, all of those are very easy to do, easy to hide who did it, you know, and kind of get away with it.

-possible in fact you can get a you can do a pickup truck kind of EMP weapon that's used actual equipment that they create to test different equipment to see if it's EMP protected.
+So there's actual equipment that they create to test different equipment to see if it's EMP protected.

 Oh.